 If you live in an area with more than one Lodge, feel free to ask about their activities and you are encouraged to attend them as well.
 Your goal should be to find the place where you feel the most comfortable.

-After you have attended at least 3 social events, it is up to you when or if you ask for a petition for membership and to which Lodge (if you have attended more than one).
+After you have attended at least three social events, it is up to you when or if you ask for a petition for membership and to which Lodge (if you have attended more than one).
 No one should ask you if you want one.
-If, for some reason, they do ask, “I’ll let you know when I’m ready for one.”
-Is a completely acceptable response and would have no negative perception on you.
+If, for some reason, they do ask, “I’ll let you know when I’m ready for one,” is a completely acceptable response and would have no negative perception on you.

-- 2) An examination committee of three members will be appointed.
-They will need to interviewyou and your family.
-A background check may be requested (depending on Lodge policy) as partof the examination committee due diligence.
+An examination committee of three members will be appointed.
+They will need to interview you and your family.
+A background check may be requested (depending on Lodge policy) as part of the examination committee due diligence.

-- 3) Upon completion of interviews and other processes, the examination committee will make theirreport and recommendations to the members of the Lodge at a stated meeting.
+Upon completion of interviews and other processes, the examination committee will make their report and recommendations to the members of the Lodge at a stated meeting.

-- 4) The members of the Lodge then vote on your acceptance into the Lodge.
-The ballot must beunanimous for admission.
+The members of the Lodge then vote on your acceptance into the Lodge.
+The ballot must be unanimous for admission.

-- 5) If favorable, you will receive a letter from the Lodge secretary asking you to attend on a specificdate to be initiated into Freemasonry.
+If favorable, you will receive a letter from the Lodge secretary asking you to attend the Lodge on a specific date to be initiated into Freemasonry.